ZjayanniiD/Annii-Through-The-Years/pages/about.md

 # Look in _includes/feature for options to easily add features to the page
 ---

-featured-image: col002
-about-title-y-padding: 12em
+{% include featured image: col002%}

-about-banner-image-position: top
+{% about-banner-image-position: top %}

 {% include feature/nav-menu.html sections="About the Collection;About the About Page" %}